qian-o/ZenithEngine/README.md

 - `,+[\s]+[^\S\r\n]+};` Search for the comma after the last property when simplifying property assignments.

 ## Draft
-- Do we need to add the StructureByteStride field to BufferDesc?
-(This field is used to describe the size of each element in the buffer, in bytes.)
 - Create Default method for TexturePosition and TextureRegion to simplify the call.
 - All implementations in Graphics should inherit from GraphicsResource instead of DisposableObject.
 - Should CommandProcessorType be changed to Graphics, Compute, and Copy queue types?